Envelopes of holomorphy and extension of functions of bounded type: Density of finite type polynomials

-As the previous theorem states, the equality $M_b(U)=\delta(U)$ is hard to achieve for domains in a Banach space $E$.
-This is because in general $M_b(U)$ cannot be identified with a subset of $E$.
-But we know that $M_b(U)$ can be projected on $E''$ via $\pi$, so a natural question is the following: suppose that $U$ is $H_b(U)$-convex and $E$ reflexive.
+As the previous theorem states, the equality $M_b(U)=\delta(U)$ is hard to achieve for domains in an arbitrary Banach space $E$.
+This is mainly because $M_b(U)$ cannot be, in general, identified with a subset of $E$.
+But we know that $M_b(U)$ can be projected on $E''$ via $\pi$, so a natural question is the following: suppose that $U$ is $H_b(U)$- or $H_b(E)$-convex and $E$ is reflexive.
 Is it true that $\pi(M_b(U))=U$?
 And if we drop off the reflexivity assumption, can we obtain something like $\pi(M_b(U))=\v{ U''}$ instead?

-Let us see that, if finite polynomials are not dense, there are $H_b(U)$-convex subsets $U$ for which $\pi(M_b(U))$ is larger than $\v{ U''}$.
-In particular, if $E$ is reflexive with the approximation property but not Tsirelson-like, there are subsets $U\subsetneq E$ that are $H_b(U)$-convex but $\pi(M_b(U))=E$.
+The answer relies on the density of finite type polynomials.
+Namely, we will see that if there is a non approximable polynomial on $E$, there are proper $H_b(E)$-convex subsets $U$ of $E$ for which $\pi(M_b(U))$ is larger than $\v{ U''}$, since it contains the whole space $E$.
+In particular, if $E$ is reflexive with the approximation property but not Tsirelson-like, there are subsets $U\subsetneq E$ that are $H_b(E)$-convex satisfying $\pi(M_b(U))=E$.
+First we state and prove the following easy result.